 - You may continue to purchase from authorized agents under LCBO’s Specialty Services.

-As directed by the provincial government, LCBO is implementing a new wholesale pricing model based on a formula that adds taxes, mark-ups, and fees to the supplier’s quote.
+As directed by the provincial government, LCBO has implemented a new wholesale pricing model based on a formula that adds taxes, mark-ups, and fees to the supplier’s quote.
 The new pricing model closely aligns with industry standard best practices and will streamline and simplify the current wholesale pricing model.

 Hospitality licensees should be aware that it may take longer to process in-store orders since our Point of Sale (POS) system will be unable to support new wholesale pricing until early 2027, and manual workarounds will be required.
 We encourage you to allow more time when shopping in store and we thank you in advance for your understanding as we transform our business.